hadron-sclang/sclint/README.md

 1. Decide on a name for your new detector.
 We typically name detectors after the behavior we want the user to follow, for example, `WriteGreatCode`.
 The option name will be `writeGreatCode`, the first character is lower case.
 2. Write tests first!
-Create a new directory in tests/WriteGreatCode and include at least one test in it.
+Create a new directory in tests/writeGreatCode and include at least one test in it.
+See the comments in tests/CMakeLists.txt for details about adding tests.
 3. Make a copy of src/lint/detectors/ExampleDetector.hpp to your detector name, for example src/lint/detectors/WriteGreatCode.hpp.
 4. Resolve all the TODOs in your copy of example file.